By Rick Steves

 Text messaging costs 20 to 50 cents per text.
 Again, if you’ll be doing a lot of texting, you could sign up for an international messaging plan (for example, $10 for 100 texts abroad).
 You can also consider various apps that let you text for free (iMessage for Apple, Google Hangouts for Android, or WhatsApp for any device); however, these require you to use Wi-Fi or data roaming.

-Data roaming means accessing an Internet signal that’s carried over a cellular network other than your own home carrier’s.
+Data roaming means accessing data services via a cellular network other than your own home carrier’s.
 International roaming prices have dropped dramatically in recent years, making it an affordable way for travelers to bridge the gaps between Wi-Fi hotspots.
 You’ll always pay far less if you set up an international data-roaming plan before you leave.
 Most providers charge $25–30 for 100–120 megabytes of data.
 While you’ll burn through that amount quickly if you stream videos or music, it’s plenty for basic Internet tasks: 100 megabytes lets you view 100 websites or send/receive 1,000 text-based emails — for most of us, that’s more than enough for one trip.
 If your data use exceeds that amount, most providers will automatically kick in an additional 100- or 120-megabyte block at the same price as the first.

 These days, anyone who manages to run up a gigantic data roaming bill has to go out of their way to do it — most likely by activating their phone’s data-roaming capability without pre-buying an international data plan.
 If that does happen, try calling your provider and asking if they’d be willing to retroactively activate one.